April 5 by Vijay Shah

 Is it possible that any citizen can connect from anywhere, such as mobile, , home, office, or any other locations inside or outside the smart city network, all without worrying about security?
 If we think about currently used technologies, there is one solution which can fulfill all these criteria: Quote-to-Cash.
 This might sound like some enterprise solution used by corporations, but why can’t this be scaled up to address the need of the minute and make today’s cities smarter?

-Watch for our upcoming 2nd post in this series which will detail how Artificial Intelligence enables Quote-to-Cash to create the next generation of smart cities by integrating and reforming the way city managers utilize technology for the betterment of not only the cities, but also the citizens.
+Be sure to read Part 2 in this series which details how Artificial Intelligence enables Quote-to-Cash to create the next generation of smart cities by integrating and reforming the way city managers utilize technology for the betterment of not only the cities, but also the citizens.